-The Palace of the Parliament: Ceausescu’s Final Dream
+The Parliament Palace from Bucharest: Ceausescu’s Final Dream

-The Palace of the Parliament from Bucharest is one of the most important communist built monuments in the entire world.
-The gigantic and controversial concrete dream of one of the most relentless communist dictators – Nicolae Ceausescu – the Parliament Palace is a World Record construction with over 1,000 rooms and a must-see for all those interested in the history of communism, the regime that changed the history of the world.
+The Parliament Palace from Bucharest is one of the most important communist-built monuments in the entire world.
+The gigantic and controversial concrete dream of one of the most dreaded communist dictators – Nicolae Ceausescu – the Parliament Palace is a World Record construction with over 1,000 rooms and a must-see for all those interested in the history of communism, the regime that changed the history of the world.

 Massive relocations and demolished neighborhoods

 Tens of thousands of people were relocated and entire neighborhoods from Bucharest, including the stylish Uranus, were destroyed as well as hundreds of years old monuments to make room for the Parliament Palace and the new Civic Center.
-Among the 20 churches and monasteries destroyed were also the unique 18 century Monastery of Vacaresti and the 17th century church Saint Spiridon Church.
+Among the demolished churches and monasteries were also the 18th-century Monastery of Vacaresti and the 17th-century Saint Spiridon Church.

 With its 365,000 square meters surface, the Palace of the Parliament is the second administrative building on the planet after the Pentagon.
 The construction is also the third in the world after the Rocket Assembly Building at Cape Caneveral in Florida and the pyramid of Quetzalcoatl in Mexico when it comes to its volume: 2,550,000 cubic meters.

-The building is 86 meters tall above ground level and has a depth of 14 meters, is 270 meters long and 245 meters wide.
-The size of the raw materials used is impressive.
-Overall were used one million cubic meters of marble; 900,000 cubic meters of the finest woods; 700,000 tons of steel; 3,500 tons of crystal; 2,800 chandeliers; 100 kg of gold; 3,500 meters of leather; and 220,000 square meters of carpets.
-The results are spectacular as all the decorations, no matter how big and elaborate, are hand-carved and personalized according to the thematic and purpose of the room.
+The building is 86 meters tall above ground level and has a depth of 14 meters, it’s 270 meters long and 245 meters wide.
+The quantity of raw materials used is impressive: 1 million cubic meters of marble, 900,000 cubic meters of the finest woods, 700,000 tons of steel, 3,500 tons of crystal for 2,800 chandeliers, 100 kg of gold, 3,500 meters of leather and 220,000 square meters of carpets.
+The results are spectacular as the decorations, no matter how big and elaborate, are hand-carved and personalized according to the theme and purpose of the room.

 At least 700 architects worked on the construction site together with 20,000 workers.
-The construction works took place in three shifts, taking place 24 hours, every day of the week, for 7 years.
+Work took place in three shifts, 24 hours, every day of the week, for 7 years.
 The magnitude of the work effort was unparalleled, possible only in a communist country.
-All the materials as well as the workforce were brought only from Romania.
+All the materials, as well as the workforce, were brought only from Romania.

 Photo by Antony Stanley

-The House of the People is the main protagonist of many urban myths, from the ghosts of the dead workers to the secret subway line that connected the building to the airport.
-If it’s certain that the construction site had its share of deadly work accidents, the existence of the subway line is hard to prove due to security secrets.
+The Parliament Palace from Bucharest is the main protagonist of many urban myths, from the ghosts of the dead workers to the secret subway line that connected the building to the airport.
+If it’s certain that the construction site had its share of fatal work accidents, the existence of the subway line is hard to prove due to security secrets.
 What’s almost sure is that two underground water channels were executed to allow Ceausescu to escape in case of a revolution.
-Two anti-nuclear fallout shelters were also built in the underground.
-However, it’s not likely that this part of the Parliament Palace will be open for visitation anytime soon.
+Two anti-nuclear shelters were also built in the underground.
+However, it’s not likely that this part of the Parliament Palace will be open for visits anytime soon.

-Ceausescu didn’t live enough to see the his dream come true.
-The Palace of the Parliament was only 70% finished in December 1989 when he was rapidly executed after the uprising street protests that started the Revolution.
+Ceausescu didn’t live enough to see his final dream come true.
+The Parliament Palace from Bucharest was only 70% finished in December 1989 when he was rapidly executed after the uprising street protests that started the Revolution.
 In 1994, this oversized symbol of communism became the headquarters of a key democratic institution, the Parliament, in an ironical twist of history.

-While in the early days of the 90’ some angry voices supported extreme actions like the demolishment of the monument because it was such a major symbol of communism, the former House of the Republic survived.
-It is today one of the top attractions of Bucharest and one of the key representations of a regime that completely changed Romania.
+While in the early 90s some angry voices supported extreme actions like demolishing the monument because it was such a major symbol of communism, the former House of the Republic survived.
+It is today one of the top attractions in Bucharest and one of the key representations of a regime that completely changed Romania.